Cerberus rynchops: Ecology and behaviour

 It is commonly found in mangroves, mudflats, streams, ponds, tidal pools, on algae patches, and has even been found burrowing into the mud.
 It is rear-fanged and is mildly venomous.
-An aquatic and nocturnal snake, it feeds mainly on fish and is known to consume eels.
+An aquatic and nocturnal snake, it feeds mainly on fish and is known to consume gobies (including Oxudercidae), apogonids, siganids, catfish, mullet, and eels, as well as crustaceans and frogs.

 In captivity, it is observed to move in a sidewinding direction on land.
 In the BBC series 'Life in Cold Blood' it was filmed adapting this sidewinding technique to jump across a mudflat in Singapore; up until then, no snakes were considered able to truly jump.
 It also has a prehensile tail that would suggest it could climb mangrove trees.
 It is now known to give birth to live young, numbering from 8 to 30, either in water or on land.

 It is a quite docile, mild-tempered and a hardy snake; in recent years it has become a welcome addition to snake hobbyists in the Philippines.
 It also owes its popularity to its bright yellow to orange belly coloring, mostly of females.
 In the Philippines, particularly in the Central Visayas area, this snake is commonly known as the "tangkig".